asyncapi/modelina/README.md

 ## :loudspeaker: ATTENTION:

-This package is under development and it has not reached version 1.0.0 yet, which means its API might get breaking changes without prior notice.
+This package is under development and it has not reached version 1.0.0 yet, which means its API might contain breaking changes without prior notice.
 Once it reaches its first stable version, we'll follow semantic versioning.
+So please use tests to ensure expected output or hardcode version used.

 ---